gradient-pulse/phi-mesh/experiments/pre_metric_extensions/2026-03-15_rgpx_llm_extension_roadmap.md

 ## Purpose

-This note opens a practical RGPx research path for future LLM extensions.
+This note opens a practical RGPx research path for pre-metric LLM extensions.

 The core claim is that the next meaningful extension of LLMs will not be another metric-scale attachment (longer context, larger memory, more retrieval, more tools, deeper verifier loops), but a **pre-metric guidance layer** that shapes latent search before symbolic resolution.